slindquist3/react-microsites/README.md

 Only files inside `public` can be used from `public/index.html`.<br>

-## SCSS
+## Fonts and styling
 All styling files can use the .scss file extension.
 When building, webpack will preprocess those files into regular CSS.
+Brown, our brand font, has been imported.
+As our brand guide develops, this repository can be updated to match our default styling.

 ## React Router
 For easy client-side routing, React Router has been added to this project and is wrapping the main app component.
-If your page doesn't require any navigation, you can edit the App.js file to remove the Router.
+If your page doesn't require any navigation, you can edit the index.js file to remove the Router.